saviviro/sstvars/README.md

 histdec <- hist_decomp(fitrec)
 plot(histdec)

-# Simulate historical counterfactuals with the function cfact_hist.
+# Simulate historical counterfactuals with the function cfact_hist,
+# counterfactual forecast scenarios with the function cfact_fore, and
+# counterfactual GIRFs with the function cfact_girf.
 ```

 ## References